Esri/spatial-framework-for-hadoop/sample-workflows/HiveAggregationSample/README.md

 hive -S
 ```

+> This sample assumes that Hive is installed on a local cluster.
+If you are using a remote cluster, you will need to move your files to HDFS and change table definitions as needed.

 Add the required external libraries and create temporary functions for the geometry api calls.
 ```bash
 add jar